 Once a confirmed diagnosis is given, recovery can begin.
 The course of treatment for BPD is therapy and medication.
 Medication is prescribed according to the symptoms that they are experiencing at that moment; these may be antidepressants, anti-anxiety medication, mood stabilizers or even anti-psychotics.
 While the medication provides relief, its purpose is to stabilize the symptoms to a point where the patient can participate in therapy.

-is considered to be the most effective treatment for BPD.
+Therapy is considered to be the most effective treatment for BPD.
 Dialectical behavior therapy, mentalization based therapy, schema focused therapy and transference focused therapy are used to treat BPD.
 Time-bound therapy results in emotional regulation and high levels of functioning that can lead to improved quality of life.

 People with BPD may struggle with the illness for years before a diagnosis can happen.
 But with a confirmed diagnosis, treatment can begin.
 The effects of sustained treatment can be seen as quick as within a year and tend to last a lifetime.
 Those who get better stay better.